 Tesla Roadster (first generation), 2008

 The first-generation Roadster marked the beginning of Tesla’s journey.
-It proved that lithium-ion battery packs could power a performance vehicle and highlighted the potential of AC induction motors.
-The Roadster’s platform demonstrated early solutions to thermal regulation, inverter control, and pack balancing that would influence later models.
+It used a Lotus Elise-derived chassis and proved that lithium-ion battery packs could power a performance vehicle.
+The Roadster highlighted the potential of AC induction motors in passenger cars and showed that range and acceleration could coexist in a single EV platform.

 Tesla Model S, 2012